Table of Contents

-Cholera is a bacterial disease caused by the bacterium ‘Vibrio Cholerae’.
-This type of bacteria is usually present in the contaminated foods.
-It is also found in the places where there is a lack of sanitation facilities.
-This disease was first discovered in the US during the 1800’s.
-Cholera disease has been causing severe issues to people from over hundreds of years.
+Cholera is a bacterial disease caused by the bacterium ‘Vibrio cholerae’.
+This type of bacteria is usually present in contaminated foods.
+It is also found in places where there is a lack of sanitation facilities.
+This disease was first discovered in the US during the 1800s.
+Cholera disease has been causing severe issues for people for hundreds of years.

-If this disease is left untreated, it might cause severe diarrhea and would lead to dehydration in the body.
+If this disease is left untreated, it might cause severe diarrhoea and would lead to dehydration in the body.
 Sometimes it might lead to a fatal condition.

-This bacterium lives in the small intestine of the human body which releases an Exo-toxin thus causes a flow of water and certain electrolytes such as the sodium bicarbonate, chloride etc, into the small intestine.
+This bacterium lives in the small intestine of the human body which releases an exotoxin thus causing a flow of water and certain electrolytes such as sodium bicarbonate, chloride etc, into the small intestine.

 Causes of Cholera

 - It is caused due to factors like contaminated water supply.

 - It arises due to the consumption of contaminated foods and drinks.

 - The vegetables that are grown with the use of water with human wastes.

 - The consumption of contaminated sea foods, which are polluted with sewage.